-It is therefore evident that the Respondent has registered the disputed domain name to intentionally attract, for commercial gain, Internet users to the Respondent's website by creating a likelihood of confusion with the Complainant's mark as to the source, affiliation, or endorsement of the Respondent's website.
+The disputed domain names resolves to a website offering pay-per-click links that redirect Internet users to products competing with the Complainant's products.
+Further, the Respondent has offered the disputed domain name to the Complainant for valuable consideration in likely excess of the out-of-pocket costs related to the disputed domain name.
+Therefore, the Panel finds that the Respondent has intentionally attempted to attract, for commercial gain, Internet users to the Respondent's website by creating a likelihood of confusion with the Complainant's trademark as to the source of the Products on the Respondent's website.